-In fact, each structure $\tau\in\Def(f, A,B)$ defines such a rational map up to conjugacy by M\"{o}bius transformations.
+A. Epstein used deformation spaces to prove transversality results in holomorphic dynamics \cite{Epstein_transversality}.
+In particular, he proved \cite{Epstein_transversality} that if $f$ is not exceptional, i.e. $f$ is not a flexible Lattes example, then $\Def(f,A,B)$ is either empty or a smooth submanifold of $\Teich(B)$ of dimension $\#B-\#A$.

-Adam Epstein proved \cite{Adam} that in non-exceptional cases the dimension of $\Def(f,A,B)$ is equal to $\# (B \setminus A)$ and asked a question whether deformation spaces are contractible.
-Below we give a simple condition that guarantees that the deformation space is not contractible.
-We prove that deformation spaces corresponding to maps in $\Per_n$, $n\geq 4$ satisfy this condition.
-Together with results of Mary Rees (see Theorem~\ref{te:rees} below) this implies that each of these spaces consists of countably many connected components.
-The last statement has been shown for maps in $\Per_4$ independently by Eriko Hironaka and Sarah Koch \cite{HK}.
+He asked whether deformation spaces are contractible.
+In Section \ref{sec:noncontractible} we give a simple condition that guarantees that the deformation space is not contractible.
+We prove that deformation spaces corresponding to maps in $\Per'_n$, $n\geq 4$ satisfy this condition.